ualsg/ualsg.netlify.app/content/openings/ads/2020-student-researcher-gis/index.md

 * CV
 * Short cover letter (up to 1 page) briefly indicating your motivation and plans.
 The letter should also include the availability (preferred starting date and length).
 * Optional: portfolio demonstrating relevant work and/or links to completed projects.
-While at this early stage of your career we do not expect that you will have rich experience, supplementary material such as a portfolio would help us to get a hint of your activities so far, capabilities, and interests.
+While at this early stage of your career we do not expect that you will have rich experience, supplementary material such as a portfolio would help us to get a hint of your activities, capabilities, and interests so far.

 ### Contact